What is ‘UX’ and Why is it Important?

 - A/B testing: Test the layout of your web pages, the position and colour of buttons, different call to actions, placements of images and a whole host of other design elements.

 - Visitor surveys: Studying the interactions of users with your website is a great way to increase your understanding and knowledge of UX.
-There are lots of options here, such as remote user testing, what users do and user testing.
+There are lots of options here, such as remote user testing, and user testing.

 - Wireframes: These are prototypes of different layouts of your website which can be anything from simple pen and paper layouts to software designed wireframes.
 They are useful for brain storming UX and are quick and easy to design.